-Why Your Dog is Biting and How to Fix it
+Why Your Dog is Biting and How to Stop It

 Biting is far more common than we would like.
-In fact, millions of people are bitten every year and many of these bites require medical attention.
+Millions of people are bitten every year, and many of these bites require medical attention.
 So why is your dog biting?
-Many owners don’t have an understanding of why their dog is biting, and the answers aren’t always simple.
+Many owners don’t have an understanding of why their dog is biting, and the answers aren’t always straightforward.
 In this article, we will help you narrow down what may be causing your dog to bite and some possible solutions.

 There’s not much you can do to control maternal instincts, so be sure to let children know not to approach the mother when she’s caring for the puppies.
 It’s usually best to give the mother a nice separate space to care for her young that’s away from the and other potential triggers.